Agent Class — Deep Dive¶

 self,

-model: str, # LiteLLM model identifier
+model: str, # Model identifier

-tools: list[Callable] | ToolNode | None = None, # Tools for the agent
+tools: list[Callable] | ToolNode | None = None,

-tool_node_name: str | None = None, # Reference existing ToolNode
+tool_node_name: str | None = None,

-extra_messages: list[Message] | None = None, # Additional context messages
+extra_messages: list[Message] | None = None,

-trim_context: bool = False, # Enable context trimming
+trim_context: bool = False,

-tools_tags: set[str] | None = None, # Filter tools by tags
+tools_tags: set[str] | None = None,

 ):